ArtiPedia/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 Using a lot of plugins can lead to this problem.
 WordPress bloggers don't usually realize whether the website is slowed down by a plugin.
 The reason may be is that they are using a fast internet connection.
 For them the website still loads quick but when it comes to a slower data connection, the real face(pace) of the website is revealed!

-Google Chrome has a nice inspection option called Network Throttling where you can simulate a slow internet connection on your browser!
+Google Chrome has a nice inspection option called Network Throttling where you can simulate a slow internet connection on your browser.
+Check your WordPress site with a 2G/3G connection.

 * Do not remove this line (it will not be displayed) {:toc}

 ## 2. Slow
 This is the by-product of being heavy.
 More the code slower the website.
-WordPress has some frameworks that make it light and fast but doesn't come anywhere close to Jekyll's simplicity.
+WordPress has some frameworks that makes it light and fast but doesn't come anywhere close to Jekyll's simplicity.

 ## 3. Difficulty in writing Posts